 LL-37, the sole human cathelicidin, is a multifunctional antimicrobial peptide with potential applications in wound healing due to its chemotactic, endotoxin-neutralizing, and angiogenic properties.
 Previous recombinant production approaches have typically involved the addition of N-terminal fusion proteins to enhance peptide expression, requiring complex purification processes that diminish yield and increase costs.
 This study presents the first successful recombinant production of LL-37 in its active form without N-terminal fusions.
 The LL-37 gene sequence was cloned with a G4S linker and hydroxyapatite binding domain into the pET21a(+) vector and expressed in E. coli Shuffle.
 The recombinant peptide was purified in a single step via affinity chromatography, achieving a yield of 1.02 mg of LL-37 per liter of culture.
 To evaluate any effects of C-terminal fused sequences on LL-37 activity, a series of assays were conducted.
 Antimicrobial assays demonstrated reduced activity of the recombinant LL-37 against E. coli and S. aureus compared to its native counterpart.
 Enzyme-linked immunosorbent assay (ELISA) revealed that the recombinant peptide binds to lipopolysaccharides (LPS) in a dose-dependent manner (p < 0.05), confirming its endotoxin-neutralizing capabilities.
 Wound healing potential was assessed using cell scratch assays on human umbilical vein endothelial cells (HuVEC) and human dermal fibroblasts (HDF), showing that recombinant LL-37 (100 ng/mL) significantly enhanced cell migration, achieving an 86% wound repair rate in contrast to 14% in controls after 12 hours (p < 0.05).
 Additionally, a cell-based ELISA confirmed the binding of recombinant LL-37 to endothelial cell surface receptors in a dose-dependent manner.
 Importantly, the recombinant LL-37 displayed no cytotoxic effects on HuVEC and fibroblast cells, even at concentrations up to 25 µg/mL.
 These findings suggest that the recombinant LL-37 can be produced efficiently without fusion tags, retaining its biological activities, and have significant implications for its use in therapeutic applications for wound healing.

-Keywords: LL-37 peptide, antimicrobial peptide, wound healing, cost benefit expression and purification
+Keywords: LL-37 peptide, Antimicrobial peptide, Wound healing, Cost benefit expression and purification

-*Corresponding author email address:
+*E-mail address:

 Department of Biochemistry, Faculty of Biological Sciences, Tarbiat Modares University, Tehran, Iran

-Targeted protein modification: a revolutionary approach in neurodegenerative disease therapy
+Targeted protein modification: A revolutionary approach in neurodegenerative disease therapy